YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 variable ``$trestart`` to determine how many times a transaction has been restarted.
-Although YottaDB recommends against accessing external resources within a transaction, logic that needs to access an external resource (e.g., to read data in a file), or to aquire a lock, can use ``$trestart`` to restrict that access or acquisition to the first time it executes (``$trestart=0``).
+Although YottaDB recommends against accessing external resources within a transaction, logic that needs to access an external resource (e.g., to read data in a file), or to acquire a lock, can use ``$trestart`` to restrict that access or acquisition to the first time it executes (``$trestart=0``).